 The big brown bat is a large bat with long, glossy fur that is oily in texture.
-The dorsal fur on its back ranges in color from light copper to chocolate brown; its ventral fur (on abdomen) is lighter, from pinkish to olive buff.
+Its dorsal (back) fur ranges in color from light copper to chocolate brown; its ventral (abdominal) fur is lighter, from pinkish to olive buff.
 Its naked face, ears, wings and tail membrane are black.
-The bat has short and rounded ears, a broad nose, fleshy lips, large and bright eyes and sharp, heavy teeth capable of causing severe bites.
-Adults have an average wingspan of about 13 inches, and females are slightly larger than miles.
+The bat has short, rounded ears, a broad nose, fleshy lips, large and bright eyes and sharp, heavy teeth capable of causing severe bites.
+Adults have an average wingspan of about 13 inches; females are slightly larger than males.

 Found in cities, towns, rural areas and deciduous forests.
-Often hang upside down to roost during day or hibernate during winter in homes, barns, silos, churches, tree cavities and caves.
+Often hangs upside down to roost during day or to hibernate during winter in homes, barns, silos, churches, tree cavities and caves.
 Some remain loyal to their chosen over-wintering site for their entire lives.

-Found throughout the Chesapeake Bay watershed; their range extends from southern Canada through North and Central America to the southern tip of Mexico.
+Found throughout the Chesapeake Bay watershed; range extends from southern Canada through North and Central America to the southern tip of Mexico.
 They do not migrate.